• Skip to primary navigation

 3 ounces of blue Peeps with 1.5 tablespoons butter and 1.5 cups cereal

 Stir to combine the marshmallow and butter and make a smooth mixture.
-Then add the appropriate amount of cereal and stir to combine.
+Then pour in the appropriate amount of cereal and stir to combine.

 If adding cut up Peeps, do so now.
-I added just to the yellow mix for simplicity.
+When I do this, I add to just one of the colors for simplicity.

 adding in cut up Peeps to the cereal mixture.

-Now, transfer by large spoonful’s into the greased baking dish.
+Now, transfer by large spoonful's into the greased baking dish.
 Vary the colors so you end up with a marbled effect.
-Put a little grease (butter) on your hands or on a sandwich bag (use it like a “glove”) then press the treats firmly into the pan.
+Put a little grease (butter) on your hands or on a sandwich bag (use it like a "glove") then press the treats firmly into the pan in an even layer.
+A spatula also works but I like the better control I get with using my hand.

 Decorate

-Add your decorative Peeps (or pieces) now.
+Add your decorative marshmallow chicks (or pieces) now.
 It helps them stick a little if you add when the marshmallow is still warm and sticky.
 But you can always add later as well.

 pan of peeps rice krispie treats decorated with whole peeps and some extra heads of peeps.